magishift/magishift.core/README.md

-# Magi Shift Core API
+# Magi Shift Core

-This repository contains Magi Shift core API, add this repo as npm package to your project.
+Magishift is Low-Code Framework, helps you to build application easier, faster and a more efficient use of time, and doesn’t matter whether you have software engineer background or not to deploy your wapplication.

 ## Code of conduct